Niklas-Mezynski/fontys-prj2-2021-prj2-2021-02/analysis/test_scenarios.md

 <tr>
 <td><!-- UseCase Name-->Book tickets (Normal case)</td>
-<td><!-- TestCaseDescription-->Sales employee wants to book a ticket for flight "XAX-01B"</td>
+<td><!-- TestCaseDescription-->Sales employee wants to book a ticket for flight "XAX-01B" with the seat Option "business class" and flight option "Tomatensaft"</td>
 <td>

-1. Actor selects the flight
+1. Actor searches for a flight

-2. System shows that there are still business class seats available
+2. System shows available flight for booking

-3. Actor choosed "business class" as a flight option
+3. Actor chooses flight for the booking

-4. System confimrs the selction.
+4. System shows all unbooked seats

-5. Actor chooses to finish the booking.
+5. Actor selects the filters for the desired seatoption

-6. System prints the ticket for the customer.
+6. System shows unbooked seats and those matching the filter

+7. Actor selects random selectable seat and confirms.

+8. System asks for passenger names and contacting email

+9. Actor enters names and the email and confirms

+10. System shows available flight options

+11. Actor selects flight option "Tomatensaft" with Quantity 1

+12. System shows overview of the booking

+13. Actor confirms booking
 </td>
-<td><!--Expected Result-->Customer has his ticket for flight "XAX-01B" with a business class seat</td>
+<td><!--Expected Result-->Customer has his ticket for flight "XAX-01B" with a business class seat and 1x Tomatensaft</td>
 </tr>

 <tr>
-<td><!-- UseCase Name-->Book tickets (Extension 5.1)</td>
+<td><!-- UseCase Name-->Book tickets with no options</td>
 <td><!-- TestCaseDescription-->Employee wants to add another flight with id "X1B-406"</td>
 <td>

+1. Actor searches for a flight

+2. System shows available flight for booking

+3. Actor chooses flight for the booking

+4. System shows all unbooked seats

+5. Actor selects no filters for seatoptions

+6. System shows all unbooked seats and

+7. Actor selects random selectable seat and confirms.

+8. System asks for passenger names and contacting email

+9. Actor enters names and the email and confirms

+10. System shows available flight options

-1. Actor selects flight
+11. Actor selects no flight option

-2. Start again at Book tickets (Normal case) Step 2.
+12. System shows overview of the booking

+13. Actor confirms booking

 </td>
-<td><!--Expected Result-->Customer now has two flight tickets with seats in the business class.</td>
+<td><!--Expected Result-->Customer now has a booking with no options at all</td>
 </tr>

 <tr>